Leon Dunkins Claxton, Sr.

-Showman/ Producer/ Vaudeville Artist
+Showman/ Producer/ Vaudeville Artist (1902-1967)

 Born in April 1902 to Overton (O.C.) and Maggie Claxton, members of a renowned vaudeville family in Memphis, TN, Leon’s father was the talented blues drummer who brought W.C.
 Handy to Memphis to start a band on Beale Street.

-As the Twenty’s roared, Leon was making a name for himself as a renowned Chicago vaudevillian, producing ‘colored’ productions including the famed Cotton Club Showboat, which Claxton produced for the Chicago World’s Fair of 1934.
-His reputation was untouchable in the production of quality shows that presented brown-skinned entertainers to a nation divided by segregation.
+By the 1930s, he started producing ‘colored’ productions including the famed Cotton Club Showboat, which Claxton produced for the Chicago World’s Fair of 1934.
+Claxton's reputation was untouchable in the production of quality shows that presented brown-skinned entertainers to a nation divided by segregation.

-Claxton married his leading soubrette, Gwendolyn Bates, in Saskatoon Canada in 1938.
+Claxton married Gwendolyn Bates, in Saskatoon Canada in 1938.
 Leon and Gwen Claxton built the Claxton Manor Motel in 1965 and catered to top African American celebrities, top athletes and big name politicos of the time.

 Through the Harlem in Havana Project, his life and entertainment legacy will not be forgotten.